-Section 7.
+Section 6.
 Policies and Requirements

 - a.
-All College Board policies and requirements (i) referenced in these Terms and Conditions and (ii) relating to registering for the SAT at sat.org/register, taking the test at sat.org/taking-test, and scores at sat.org/scores are part of these Terms and Conditions. - b.
-College Board may update its policies and requirements from time to time, and they are subject to change up to 1 week prior to your test date and any subsequent test dates you register for.
+All College Board policies and requirements (i) referenced in these Terms and Conditions and (ii) relating to registering for the SAT located at sat.org/register, what to bring and do on test day at satsuite.collegeboard.org/sat/what-to-bring-do, scores located at sat.org/scores, and COVID-19 located at sat.org/covid19 are part of these Terms and Conditions. - b.
+College Board may update its policies and requirements from time to time, and they are subject to change up to 1 week prior to your test date.
 You are required to review these prior to each test administration.

-Section 8.
+Section 7.
 Intellectual Property Rights

 - a.
 All College Board tests, test-related documents and materials, and test preparation materials are copyrighted works owned by College Board and protected by the laws of the United States and other countries. - b.
-College Board owns all answers and answer documents you submit including all essay responses, and these may be used by College Board for any purpose, subject to College Board Privacy Policies located at collegeboard.org/privacy-center and these Terms and Conditions.
+College Board owns all answers and answer documents you submit including all essay responses, and these may be used by College Board for any purpose, subject to College Board Privacy Policies located at collegeboard. org/privacy-center and these Terms and Conditions.